Last Updated on May 11, 2022

 After a full 38-40 weeks of pregnancy, not to mention any length of time you had been trying to conceive beforehand, the anticipation of your baby’s arrival may seem to be more than you can handle!
-“Mommy blogs” and internet forums are brimming with do-it-yourself methods to get the labor party started.
+“Mommy blogs” and internet forums are brimming with do-it-yourself methods to get the actual labor party started.

-One in particular- midwives’ brew is intriguing to many women, especially since it’s named after a profession dedicated to guiding women through labor!
+One in particular- midwives’ brew is intriguing to many pregnant women, especially since it’s named after a profession dedicated to guiding women through labor!
 But can this concoction really be trusted, and if so, does it really work?

 Despite the popularity of midwives’ brew, in-depth safety information can be hard to come by.
 We’ve gathered all of the scientific evidence available to give you this complete guide to midwives’ brew, with everything from safety to recipes.